akset8/FBGroupDown/README.md

 PS : There might be multiple copies of the files downloader (not more than 2) due to some existing bugs

 PPS : The source is everything in here except the .crx and .pem files (they are the packaged files created by chrome extension manager)

+PPPS : finally gotten the hang of javascript!